zerexei/zerexei/README.md

 <br>

 <p align="center">
-I am a <b>Back-end Web Developer and Cybersecurty expert</b>, I have a Bachelor’s degree in Computer Science Major in Software Technology from western mindanao state university.
+I am a <b>Web Developer</b> with some knowledge in System Administration and Cybersecurity, I have a Bachelor’s degree in Computer Science Major in Software Technology from western mindanao state university.
 I have great expertise in creating web applications using a variety of modern technologies.
 I am also very adequate in maintaining websites and mobile apps as I am an expert in Web Development, Web Security and System Administration.
 I always focus on producing high quality, Scalable, bug free ,Safe and Secure codes.
 </p>

 <hr>